kris-kuiper/Validator/README.md

 $validator->execute());
 ```

 In this example, the validation will fail because the amount is higher than 99, so the reason field is required.

-If the amount is below 100, validation will pass.
+If the amount was below 100, validation would have pass.